 The trim tab fluid should be checked often.
 Keep the fluid level between the marks on the trim tab pump reservoir.

-If your Pursuit will be left in saltwater for extended periods it may be necessary to install zinc anodes on the trim tab planes to prevent galvanic corrosion.
-Refer to the trim tabs owner's manual for additional maintenance information and fluid specifications.
+The trim tabs are bonded to the transom zinc to prevent galvanic corrosion.
+Refer to the trim tab owner's manual for additional maintenance information and fluid specifications.

 Chapter 3: FUEL SYSTEM